Jessica Eye: Post title shot and retirement

 At the weigh-ins, Jessica Eye weighted 131 lbs, five pounds over the non-title flyweight limit of 126 lbs.
 She forfeited 30% of her fight purse to Araújo.
 Eye won the fight via unanimous decision.

 Eye faced Cynthia Calvillo on June 13, 2020, in the main event at UFC on ESPN: Eye vs. Calvillo.
 At the weigh-ins on June 12, Eye missed weight, weighing in at 126.25 pounds, a quarter pound over the non-title flyweight of 126 pounds.
 The fight proceeded as a catchweight bout and Eye was fined 25% of her purse.
 She lost the fight via unanimous decision.

 Eye was briefly linked to a fight with Jéssica Andrade on October 17, 2020, at UFC Fight Night 181.
 However, the pairing never materialized due to lingering injuries for Eye.

-Eye faced Joanne Calderwood at UFC 257 on January 24, 2021..
+Eye faced Joanne Calderwood at UFC 257 on January 24, 2021.
 She lost the fight via unanimous decision.

 Eye faced Jennifer Maia on July 10, 2021, at UFC 264.
 She lost the fight via unanimous decision.

 Eye was scheduled to face Andrea Lee on November 13, 2021, at UFC Fight Night 197.
 However, Eye pulled out of the bout in mid-October citing illness and was replaced by Cynthia Calvillo.

 Eye was scheduled to face Manon Fiorot on March 5, 2022, at UFC 272.
 However, a week before the event, Eye withdrew due to injury.

 Eye was scheduled to face Casey O'Neill on July 2, 2022, at UFC 276.
 However, O'Neill withdrew in late April due to torn ACL and was replaced by Maycee Barber.
 After losing to Barber via unanimous decision, Eye announced her retirement from MMA.

+Bare-knuckle boxing

+On April 1, 2025, it was announced that Eye had signed with Bare Knuckle Fighting Championship.

+Eye faced Mariya Agapova on June 21, 2025 at BKFC 76 and won the bout by unanimous decision.